Child Protection refers to situations when a child is suffering abuse or at risk of abuse.

 In “Keeping Children Safe in Education”, abuse is defined as “a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults or another child or children. “

 The school recognises that any student might be at risk of harm or abuse; there are no social, geographical, cultural or faith boundaries.
+However, it is noted that children have special educational needs and/or disabilities are of greater risk of abuse.

 There are 4 categories of abuse.
 These are: